jwieditz/SuperMPLE/README.md

 2. Load the library via `library(SuperMPLE)`.

-3. To compute an MPLE for a homogeneous example, run `example(SuperMPLE)`.
+3. To compute an MPLE in an example for the superposition of two homogeneous processes , run `example(SuperMPLE)`.

+4. Moreover, the documentation of the SuperMPLE function contains an example for the superposition of an inhomogeneous Strauss- hard core process and a homogeneous Poisson process from applications in fingerprint recognition.

 # Example